 5. Respond to your followers and engage with others

 Engagement is the name of the game on social media.
 Content that gets high levels of engagement—likes, comments, shares—gets better placement and visibility.
 All of which is important in the pay-to-play landscape of today’s social media platforms.

 That means it is critical for your company to engage as well.
 Always respond to applicants who apply to your jobs, like comments from followers, comment or share business-related posts, and tag others when appropriate.

-In the competition for top talent, social media provides companies a viable pipeline of future workers.
-“Assume that everything you post to social media has an underlying recruiting message or purpose,” says Kalohi.
+In the competition for top talent, social media provides companies with a viable pipeline of future workers.
+“Assume that everything you post to social media has an underlying recruiting message or purpose,” says Tanabe.
 “You never know what aspect about your company will hit home with a prospective employee.”